 There has never been a more critical time to reimagine and rebuild an education system that truly serves every student.
 Both the framework and the Essential Actions are grounded in BELE’s four key pillars, which are:

-The Science of Learning and Development: Leaders in education can create experiences that maximize learning and well-being for students and adults by leveraging what we know and continue to learn about individual and contextual contributions to learning and human development.
+- The Science of Learning and Development: Leaders in education can create experiences that maximize learning and well-being for students and adults by leveraging what we know and continuing to learn about individual and contextual contributions to learning and human development.

 If you’re wondering how to begin building equitable learning environments where every student can thrive, start with these seven Essential Actions:

 - Redesign Teaching & Learning to Transform Students’ Daily Experience: Create learning experiences that prioritize trusting relationships; support an integrated approach to students’ cognitive, academic, social, emotional, and identity development; foster critical consciousness; and foster student agency.

 - Redesign Systems & Structures to Create Conditions for Human Thriving: Redesign schoolwide systems, structures, & resources to prioritize relationships, collaboration, & learning.

 - Center and Share Power with BIPOC Youth: Prioritize listening to, understanding, and being responsive to the experiences of underserved students, particularly Black, Indigenous, and students of color, to ensure they have real voice, agency, and choice in education transformation.

 - Center and Share Power with BIPOC Families/Caregivers & Community Organizations: Partner authentically with BIPOC and other underserved families and caregivers and build deep partnerships with community organizations and local government agencies to ensure aligned opportunities and supports for all youth and families.